 French polishing & finishing

 Contact Mr. Addington by telephone or email to discuss your items that need his care.
-Based on that discussion, you may decide to meet with him, or arrange delivery of your object to his atelier.
+Based on that discussion you may decide to meet with him or arrange delivery of your object to his studio.
 Mr. Addington will examine your object and present you with a complete condition report & conservation treatment proposal, which includes an estimated completion date and cost.
-If you approve of the proposal, please return a copy of the signed contract with one-half of the estimated cost: Addington Furniture must receive this paperwork before work can begin.
-If a project is especially complex or lengthy, he may send you interim reports, and may require further partial payments at those times.
-If unexpected problems are identified during treatment, he will cease work and contact you before resuming; an addendum to the treatment outline may be required.
-Once work is complete, Mr. Addington will contact you regarding pickup and final payment.
+If a project is especially complex or lengthy he may send you interim reports and may require partial payments at those times.
+If unexpected problems are identified during treatment he will cease work and contact you before resuming; an addendum to the treatment outline may be required.
+Once work is complete Mr. Addington will contact you regarding pickup and final payment.

 All furniture conservation services provided by Addington Furniture are performed in adherence to the AIC Code of Ethics & Guidelines for Practice.

-Initial consultation fee is $100/hr (plus the cost of travel and related expenses) and is due at that time.
-All other services are estimated on a per-project basis, with a minimum project fee of $200.
+All services are estimated on a per-project basis, with a minimum project fee of $200.
 Additional materials fees may be required.